csmith111/csmith111.github.io/_posts/2016-02-05-welcome-to-jekyll.markdown

 git push -u origin master
 {% endhighlight %}

-If all this hocus pocus worked you should be able to navigate to `https://github.com/username.github.io` and see your blog is live!
+If all these steps worked you should be able to navigate to `https://github.com/username.github.io` and see your blog is live!

 Essentially create a Gemfile with